AD7six/cakephp-shadow-translate/README.md

 [![Build Status](https://travis-ci.org/AD7six/cakephp-shadow-translate.png?branch=master)](https://travis-ci.org/AD7six/cakephp-shadow-translate)

-This plugin uses a shadow table for translated content, instead of the cores more flexible (but also potentially quite inefficient) EAV-style translate behavior.
+This plugin uses a shadow table for translated content, instead of the core's more flexible (but also potentially quite inefficient) EAV-style translate behavior.
 The shadow translate behavior is designed to have the same api as the core's translate behavior making it a drop-in replacment in terms of usage.

 ## Quickstart

-The translate behavior expects each table to have its own translation table.
+The shadow translate behavior expects each table to have its own translation table.
 Taking the blog tutorial as a start point, the following schema would exist:

 	CREATE TABLE posts (